Dr. Terror's House of Horrors: Critical reception

-In a contemporary review, Variety noted "a usefully chilly package deal which will offer audiences several mild shudders and quite a lot of amusement.
+Variety noted "a usefully chilly package deal which will offer audiences several mild shudders and quite a lot of amusement.
 Even though occasional giggles set in, the cast, headed by experienced horror practitioners such as Peter Cushing, Michael Gough, Christopher Lee and Max Adrian, sensibly play it straight."

 Chris Coffel from Bloody Disgusting called the film "an Underrated Horror Anthology", and commended the film's cinematography.